NaiyanJones/naiyanjones.github.io/_posts/2020-06-13-optimising-website-images-with-python.md

 ![image-center](/assets/images/mobile_after_opti.PNG){: .align-center}{: .align-center}{:height="45%" width="45%"}

 So there we have it.
-Optimising images with Python through command line resulting in much higher page speeds and webstite optimisation.
+Optimising images with Python can be very quick and painless with massive gains for website speed, especially on mobile.